 About the Author

-Makayla Renner is a current psychology major at PLNU.
-She is the Writing & Research Assistant for Marketing and Creative Services.
+MJ Renner is a current psychology major at PLNU.
+They are the Writing & Research Assistant for Marketing and Creative Services.